Auranis/HighDigitSAMs/README.md

 ### S-300VM (SA-23 Gladiator/Giant) Complex (contributed by LetMePickThat)
 This upgraded variant of the S-300V features Track-Via-Missile guidance and the extremely capable 9M82M anti-ballstic missile, in addition to the 9M83M missile, all on a tracked chassis.
 All components labelled as SA-23 in the mission editor, complete with custom 3D models created by ERO.

-### 5V55RUD Missile for the S-300PS (SA-10c) complex
-This upgraded missile has improved guidance from the original 5V55R, increasing its effective range vs. aircraft significantly.
-Maximum range increased to 90km.
-Available in the mission editor via the dedicated SA-10 (5V55RUD) launchers.
-Can be used with either the SA-20 or SA-10B complexes.

 ### 9K317 Buk-M1-2 (SA-17 Grizzly) Transporter/Erector/Launcher and Radar, 9A310M1-2
 This upgraded Buk TELAR carries a more capable radar, and fires the 9M317 missiles, which is longer-ranged and more agile than the original 9M38 Buk missile.